Coffee and Your Health: What You Need to Know

 Additionally, some studies have suggested that excessive coffee consumption may be associated with an increased risk of osteoporosis in women.
 This may be due to the effects of caffeine on calcium metabolism and bone health.
 However, more research is needed to fully understand the relationship between coffee and osteoporosis.

-It is essential to remember that the adverse effects of coffee are usually associated with excessive consumption, and moderate coffee consumption is generally considered safe.
+It is essential to remember that the adverse effects of coffee are usually associated with excessive consumption and moderate coffee consumption is generally considered safe.
 Moreover, it is necessary to consult a healthcare professional before changing coffee consumption.